Oklahoma Dove License: What License do You Need to Hunt Dove in Oklahoma?

 Before hunting dove, you must register with the HIP program.
 This registration is free and can be completed online or at the time of purchasing your hunting license.
 Failure to register with HIP can result in penalties and jeopardize your hunting privileges.

-Unlike some other game species, dove hunting in Oklahoma does not require entry into a lottery or special season permit.
+In general, dove hunting is considered “over-the-counter” in Oklahoma and does not require entry into a lottery or special season permit.
 The season is open to all licensed hunters who meet the standard requirements.
+Some special areas or restricted access opportunities might require a special draw or permit, be sure to check regulations.

 The Dove hunting season in Oklahoma typically runs from early September through late October, with specific dates varying slightly each year.
 The season is divided into two segments: the early season and the late season, allowing hunters multiple opportunities to pursue dove.